beopencloud/cno/README.md

  # CNO<br/>Cloud Native Onboarding

-**CNO is your Operations Center for Kubernetes -- a single management platform for Admins in a hybrid / multi-cloud ecosystem, a common experience for multiple Ops & Dev teams.**
+**CNO is your Operations Center for Kubernetes &ndash; a single management platform for Admins in a hybrid / multi-cloud ecosystem; a common experience for multiple Ops & Dev teams.**

 CNO core components run on Kubernetes, with remote agents in each of the other Kubernetes clusters in its scope.
 All CNO features are exposed through a REST API, a command-line tool, and a web User Interface.